mkao006/sws_r_api/r_modules/aggregation/README.md

 The current implementation requires the user to know the code which corresponds to the parent node of the aggregation.
 For example, to aggregate by all economic areas the parameter `aggregationCode` will have to be set to 1061.
+A dynamic list will be required from the developers to enable the user to choose which aggregation desired.

+The graph for the geographic codes only has one layer, while the CPC item has multiple layers.

+### Check

+There are duplicated items from the result of `GetCodeTree`.